Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 The Festival

-Plaza de las Delicias is turned into a fair with food, drink and craft vendors, amusement park rides & a main stage hosting musical performances and announcing the events on the carnival.
+Plaza de las Delicias is turned into a fair with food, drink and craft vendors, amusement park rides and a main stage hosting musical performances and announcing the events of the carnival.
 Unlike what’s typically expected from carnival, Ponce’s is very family friendly.

 The Main Parade